 The Company's U.S. and foreign businesses enter into contracts with customers, subcontractors or vendors that are denominated in currencies other than their functional currencies.
 To protect the functional currency equivalent cash flows associated with certain of these contracts, the Company enters into foreign currency forward contracts.
 The Company's activities involving foreign currency forward contracts are designed to hedge the changes in the functional currency equivalent cash flows due to movements in foreign exchange rates compared to the functional currency.
 The foreign currencies hedged are primarily the Canadian dollar, the Euro, the British pound and the U.S. dollar.
 The Company manages exposure to counterparty non-performance credit risk by entering into foreign currency forward contracts only with major financial institutions that are expected to fully perform under the terms of such contracts.
 Foreign currency forward contracts are recorded in the Company's Consolidated Balance Sheets at fair value and are generally designated and accounted for as cash flow hedges in accordance with the accounting standards for derivative instruments and hedging activities.
 Gains and losses on designated foreign currency forward contracts that are highly effective in offsetting the corresponding change in the cash flows of the hedged transactions are recorded net of income taxes in accumulated other comprehensive income (loss) (accumulated OCI) and then recognized in income when the underlying hedged transaction affects income.
-Gains and losses on foreign currency forward contracts that are recognized in income immediately.
+Gains and losses on foreign currency forward contracts that do not meet hedge accounting criteria are recognized in income immediately.

-The embedded derivatives related to the issuance of the Company's debt are recorded at fair value with changes reflected in the Consolidated Statements of Operations.
+The embedded derivative related to the issuance of the CODES is recorded at fair value with changes reflected in the Consolidated Statements of Operations.

 Translation of Foreign Currency and Foreign Currency Transactions: Transactions in foreign currencies are translated into the local (functional) currency of the respective business at the approximate prevailing rate at the time of the transaction.
-Foreign exchange transaction gains and losses in the years ended December 31, 2009, 2008 and 2007 are not material to the Company's results of operations.
+Foreign exchange transaction gains and losses in the years ended December 31, 2010, 2009 and 2008 are not material to the Company's results of operations.
 The operations of the Company's foreign subsidiaries are translated from the local (functional) currencies into U.S. dollars using weighted average rates of exchange during each reporting period.
 The rates of exchange at each balance sheet date are used for translating the assets and liabilities of the Company's foreign subsidiaries.
 Gains or losses resulting from these translation adjustments are included in the accompanying Consolidated Balance Sheets as a component of accumulated other comprehensive income (loss).

 Accounting Standards Issued and Not Yet Implemented: In October 2009, the Financial Accounting Standards Board (FASB) issued a revised accounting standard for revenue arrangements with multiple deliverables.
 The revision: (1) removes the objective-and-reliable-evidence-of-fair-value criterion from the separation criteria used to determine whether an arrangement involving multiple deliverables contains more than one unit of accounting, (2) provides a hierarchy that entities must use to estimate the selling price, (3) eliminates the use of the residual method for allocation, and (4) expands the ongoing disclosure requirements.
-The revised accounting standard is effective for the Company beginning on January 1, 2011, with early adoption permitted.
-The Company is currently assessing the impact the revised accounting standard will have on its consolidated financial statements.
+The revised accounting standard is effective for the Company beginning on January 1, 2011, and is not expected to have a material impact on the Company's financial position, results of operations or cash flows.